HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="meta-description-words-percentile.png",
-  caption="Meta description words by percentile.", description="A distribution of word count within meta descriptions.
-The median word count is 19 words for meta descriptions.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1883941031&format=interactive", sheets_gid="771280814", sql_file="seo-stats-by-percentile.sql"
+  caption="Meta description words by percentile.", description="A distribution of word count within meta descriptions on desktop and mobile.
+They are identical for both.
+The median word count is 19 words for meta descriptions.
+At the 10th percentile it's 2 words, at the 25th percentile it's 9 words, at 75th percentile it's 25 words, and at the 90th percentile it's 35 words.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1883941031&format=interactive", sheets_gid="771280814", sql_file="seo-stats-by-percentile.sql"